Improved Regret Analysis for Variance-Adaptive Linear Bandits and Horizon-Free Linear Mixture MDPs: Variance-Adaptive Linear Bandits

+Since $\iota$ is linear in $d$, we would get the regret bounded by the order of $d^{1.5}\sqrt{\sum_{k=1}^K \sig_k^2}$, roughly speaking.
 However, the discrepancy between $W_{\ell,k-1}$ and $V_{k-1}$ is not trivial to resolve, especially due to the fact that Lemma~\ref{lem:concreg-emp}\ref{item:concreg-emp-2} has $\mu_k$ on both left and the right hand side.
 That is, $\mu_k$ is the key quantity that we need to understand, but we are bounding $x_k \mu_k$ as a function of $\mu_k$.
 The novelty of our analysis of regret is exactly at relating $W_{\ell,k-1}$ to $V_{k-1}$ via a novel peeling-based analysis, which we present below.